SNIPER EXPERIENCE AND HISTORIC RIFLE DAYS

 SCHEDULE FOR THE DAY

 09.00 Meet at WMS HQ for briefing and short introduction to the history of sniping

 09.30 Travel to shooting area

 10.00-10.15 Safety briefing

-10-15-16.30 Shooting of historic rifles at 100m, 200m, and then at 850m to compare a historic rifle with a Steel Core Cyclone modern sniper rifle.
+10-15-16.30 Shooting of a choice historic rifles at 100m, 200m, and then at 850m to compare a historic rifle with a Steel Core Cyclone modern sniper rifle.
 The day will include information to put the use of each rifle in historic context and information banners are available for you to read and study.
 The day also includes breaks for coffee/tea and lunch.

 16.30 Return to HQ for tea, cake and debrief

 • Browning Model 1886: Introduced in 1873 this was the first Browning-designed lever-action rifle and could fire the standard US army .45-70 Gov’t cartridge;

 • Schmidt Rubin 7.5×55: this straight-pull rifle entered service in 1890.
 Despite being the main battle rifle of the Swiss Army it was never tested in combat;

 • Short-Magazine Lee-Enfield: introduced in 1902 the SMLE served throughout WW1;